 While certain owners may be fully invested in their business, it could be the right time to take chips off the table.
 The case for an ESOP is compelling under these circumstances.
 The selling company can complete a partial, fair market value sale to an employee trust and still maintain a majority stake.

 Under a minority ESOP, operations and leadership remain largely unchanged, while the company benefits from increased cash flow, thanks to the ESOP’s tax incentives.
 Employee-owned companies, on average, are also more stable and productive than their non-ESOP equivalents.
 The company's stock incentive can help foster increased employee engagement and provide a unique incentive for attracting and retaining top talent.

 An employee-owned company also has significant flexibility to accommodate evolving stakeholder goals and future growth.
 Partial ESOP sales can be followed by a range of transactions including secondary sales, M&A or PE deals, and ESOP plan terminations.
 As a result, owners have the latitude to actively shape their business legacies even after a minority employee stock ownership plan sale.

 The sale of a company is one of the most significant transactions a company's shareholder will face, and it can have a huge impact on their future and the legacy they leave behind.
-An educated seller will almost always end up with the best possible outcome among available options.
+An educated seller (often working alongside a knowledgeable financial advisor) will almost always end up with the best possible outcome among available options.